xjeffss/pokemon/README.md

 ## Day 3

+Today you will add controller and router to the existing pokemon app to make it MVC compliant.

+### Create Controller

+- Create `controllers` folder to the app
+- Add `index.js` and `fruits.js` to it
+- Import and export the necessary files, folders and/or libraries

+### Create Router
+- Create `routes` folder in the app
+- Add `index.js` and `fruits.js` to it
+- Import and export the necessary files, folders and/or libraries.

+### Refactor `server.js`
+- Refactor `server.js` and move all the APIs into the controller and routes.
+- Use Express middleware to call the router
+- Remove all the APIs once above is done.

+## Day 4

+## Weekend Bonus

 ### Style your app, step 1: static

  - Set up your app to be able to use CSS like we did in class.
 Use a dummy (i.e. just set a background color) CSS declaration.
 Remember: you need express.static() middleware. (also remember that you don't need to npm install anything for this particular middleware because its part of express.
 But for others you do.)

 <hr>
 &#x1F534; The commit message should read: <br>
-  "Commit 6 - set up serving of static files so we can add CSS"
+  "set up serving of static files so we can add CSS"
 <hr>

 ### Style your app